Sturmabteilung: After the purge

 In 1943, Viktor Lutze was killed in an automobile accident, and Wilhelm Schepmann was appointed as leader.
 Schepmann did his best to run the SA for the remainder of the war, attempting to restore the group as a predominant force within the Nazi Party and to mend years of distrust and bad feelings between the SA and SS.
 On the night of 29–30 March 1945, Austrian SA members were involved in a death march of Hungarian Jews from a work camp at Engerau (modern Petržalka, Slovakia) to Bad Deutsch-Altenburg that saw 102 of the Jews being killed, being either shot or beaten to death.
+In April 1945, Kreisstabsführer des Kremser Volkssturms (District Chief of Staff of the Krems Militia) and SA-Standartenführer (Colonel of the SA) Leo Pilz led a contingent of Volkssturm militiamen during the Stein Prison massacre, during which 400-500 prisoners were summarily executed.
+Post-war, Pilz and four others were sentenced to death by the People's Court of Vienna.

 The SA ceased to exist in May 1945 when Nazi Germany collapsed.
 It was formally disbanded and outlawed by the Allied Control Council enacting Control Council Law No. 2 on October 10, 1945.
 In 1946, the International Military Tribunal at Nuremberg formally ruled that the SA was not a criminal organization.